RafiKueng/SpaghettiLens/doku_new/build_glass.md

 ###Get the science stuff

-    sudo zypper install numpy
+    sudo zypper install python-numpy

 The scipy in repro has a bug (import error _fblas), we use pip to compile the latest:

     sudo zypper install python-pip
     sudo pip install scipy

 (takes a few minutes.
-If you already have scipy use `sudo pip install scipy --upgrade`)
+If you already have scipy, test if this is working:
+`python> import scipy.linalg.fblas`.
+If no error, you're version is fine, otherwise upgrade: `sudo pip install scipy --upgrade`)

 ... and the plotting..
 There is still a missing backend used by default.

     sudo zypper install python-matplotlib
     sudo zypper install python-matplotlib-tk